Matthew-Mitchell/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

->> I have installed both Python 2 and 3 on my computer.
-Some pet peeves I have is that print is now a function and raw_input has been changed to simply input.
+>> I currently have Python 2.7 installed but am looking to transition to 3.5.
+I originally began using Python 2 versions about a year ago and was initially annoyed with syntax changes including making print and raw_input.
+It seems to me that Python 3 is stronger than ever, and will continue to garner more support going forward.

 ###Q2.
 Which Python Version Installed